Who we are

 Growing up with animals and being obsessed with them, it was only natural to start volunteering at the local animal rescue.
 A few hours here and there as a child quickly grew into being there most days.
 Eventually becoming one of the managers.
 Rescuing animals and seeing the damage done to them by humans is always heart breaking, but, being able to help them to feel happy again and seeing them have a new life with wonderful people is incredibly rewarding.

 My own dogs growing up have been German Shepherd types.
 Being very lucky that the German Shepherd cross Collie of my teenage years lived such a life that she also got to meet my children and be there for some of their childhood.
 She was incredibly bright and trainable and a fabulous teaching dogs to other dogs.
 As well as having my own dogs I have fostered many dogs over the years, from hand rearing a litter of puppies to having very elderly dogs and everything in between.
 But the dog who has probably taught me the most is my German Shepherd cross Husky.
 The most stubborn, energetic, frustrating lunatic I have ever met.
 He came into rescue at 10 months and took an immense amount of work.
-However, it was all worthwhile and he is now the most fantastic dog that loves to come everywhere, especially if it involves food!
-He is the most patient foster brother to all of the foster dogs that come into our home, adapting how he behaves depending on if the dog is scared, confident, quiet, playful etc.
+However, it was all worthwhile and he became the most fantastic dog that loved to come everywhere, especially when it involves food!
+He has been the most patient foster brother to all of the foster dogs that come into our home, adapting how he behaves depending on if the dog is scared, confident, quiet, playful etc.

 Over years working in rescue I have seen dogs of all shapes and sizes with a wide variety of behaviour difficulties.
 I have always been keen on all the latest information and studies about dog behaviour and have attended many courses, trying to keep up to date with modern training techniques that help dogs to be happy in a positive way.